-Needing provisions all tied together all tied together would of course help then to inspire travois, dogsleds and then the wheel.
+Needing provisions all tied together all tied together would, of course, help then to inspire travois, dogsleds and then the wheel.
 If man would travel he would need a strap.

 The buckle came later.
-The Romans would developed it for their soldier's helmets and body armor.
+The Romans would develop it for their soldier's helmets and body armor.
 Made out of bronze, these buckles were functional for their strength and durability for the centurion.
 The concept is still used today in our plastic helmets and buoyant PFDs.
 But it was the strap that helped conquer the world.
-To carry a sword, the soldier wore a belt and buckle diagonally over the his right shoulder down to his waist at the left holding a scabbard.
+To carry a sword, the soldier wore a belt and buckle diagonally over his right shoulder down to his waist at the left holding a scabbard.
 Therefore, the strap and its buckle became important an element to the campaigning Roman army.

-We will either carefully tie down our kayaks or yank down on the strap binding them with all our might.
+We will either carefully tie down our kayaks or yank down on the strap, binding them with all our might.
 We all do this while taking the strap for granted.
 We lend them, we toss them and never seem to have enough of them.
-At the access we will gently lay our canoes into the water while wadding up our straps into balls spaghetti throwing them into the back of the truck.
+At the access, we will gently lay our canoes into the water while wadding up our straps into balls spaghetti throwing them into the back of the truck.
 We pay little concern as they become faded and frayed under the strain of our use.
 When loading up, one is always invariable left behind to another boater who doesn't have enough of them.
 Saying to us, "Use me till you lose me.
 I'll make the sacrifices to get you near the water.
 I know my time is short."

-As you can see the strap is ageless wonder, however its only a matter of time before your helpful strap is either lost or worn out and left behind at the access dumpster.
+As you can see the strap is an ageless wonder, however its only a matter of time before your helpful strap is either lost or worn out and left behind in the access dumpster.
 So I give this tribute to the strap.
 The guarding of our paddle sports world, forever embracing our wandering.